benjamin-hodgson/Pidgin/README.md

 Assert.Throws<ParseException>(() => Digit.ParseOrThrow("a"));
 ```

-`String(string str)` parses and returns a particular string.
+`String` parses and returns a particular string.
 If you give it input other than the string it was expecting it fails.

 ```csharp
 Parser<char, string> parser = String("foo");